apostolis1/Password-Storage/README.md

 # Password-Storage
 A native password storage, with encrypted database.
-Nothing is sent nowhere, everything is kept locally
+Nothing is sent nowhere, everything is kept locally.
+Run the PasswrodStorageGui.py